genesiscommunitysuccess/docs/docs/platform-tooling/commands.md

 Details to take into account:

 `installRelease` uses the **global-product-details.xml** file in **GENESIS_HOME/generated/cfg/** as its first information source.
 This file is generated when the 'genesisInstall' script is executed, (the script gathers information from each installed product and stores it inside this global file).
-If this file does not exist, 'installRelease' searches for independent _application_**-product-details.xml** files in every installed application.
+If this file does not exist, `installRelease` searches for independent _application_**-product-details.xml** files in every installed application.
 If no information is found, the installation will be cancelled.

 Execute `genesisInstall` after installing an application, so that the application details are stored in global-product-details.xml for future product installations.